glehmann/hld/README.md

 * find a better way to pass user options without changing the function signature at each new option
 * code coverage (look at codecov and coveralls)
+* which duplicate do we keep when symlinking?
+The first one?
+From the caches if possible?
+* test the symbolic option